 I stopped doing game reviews for a while because I just don’t have time to delve into something so consuming.
-When I start a game, I tend to involve myself fully and absolutely; this tactic has its benefits and detriments.
 During the academic year, I try to stay away from them.
 Luckily, we’re in the middle of summer.

 I recently had a chance to play Horizon Zero Dawn, one of the biggest releases of 2017 (I think).
 I actually happened upon it by chance, while browsing for other games on Amazon.
 I didn’t know too much about the game– only that there are mechanical monsters– but that was enough to sell me.
 I think it was the fact that you saw one of those giant creatures on the cover.
 I love things featuring gigantic monsters (Godzilla!
 The Last Guardian!
 Majin and the Forsaken Kingdom!).